guitld/Transfer-Learning-with-Joint-Fine-Tuning-for-Multimodal-Sentiment-Analysis/README.md

 - We assign to each sample the most common label among the annotators.
 - Randomly `(seed=42)` balanced the dataset, ending up with 1211 samples for each label.
 ### HatefulMemes
 We used the [HatefulMemes](https://ai.facebook.com/tools/hatefulmemes/) dataset.
-As for preprocessing, we merged
+As for preprocessing, we merged `train.jsonl` and `dev_seen.jsonl` for the experiments.

 ## Logger
 As a visualizer for each fold result, we used wandb as our logger.